We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Now, this guy worked in the office of the vice president from 1999 to 2002.

-Guy was in his position for three years before Dick Cheney showed up.
+The guy was in his position for three years before Dick Cheney showed up.

 He wasn't Cheney's guy.

-Probably via, you know, career bureaucrat path or whatever, but he was in the office of the vice president.
+He was inherited, probably via, you know, career bureaucrat path or whatever, but he was in the office of the vice president.

 I don't know who put him there, but he was in there during the Clinton administration.

-So the drive-by's try to paint this as yet another example of the failures and the corruption of this administration.
+So the drive-bys try to paint this as yet another example of the failures and the corruption of this administration.

 It was the Bush administration which caught the guy.